MalindiFrank/4api/src/README.md

 # src/ Folder Structure Guide

-This README explains the purpose of each folder inside `src/` for your Deno + Oak REST API server, with examples for typical contents.
+This README explains the purpose of each folder inside `src/` with examples for typical contents.

 ---